deepdeepdot/biomaterials-club/README.md

 Most are older index.html with an updated `<base href>` meta tag.

+### Note
+- Running Ubuntu bash on WSL 2 is extremely slow when using /mnt/ Eslint is about 100x slower it needs to loads hundreds of npm packages
+  Alternatives:
+  - Either switch to WSL 1
+  - Use /home/user and NOT the mount folders (vscode is happy either way)

 ### TODO

 - Test image optimizers, in particular from the Rust ecosystem.
 - Video management and optimization and interactivity
 - Migrate eslint to a Rust-based linter (roma!)